MishraShikhar/OCVS/OCVS/ExtendApptoOCI.md

     ![](./images/Lab400/400_44.png " ")

     Select the **Create New Mount Point Target** radio button.
 Give the Mount Point Target a name.
-Choose the same VCN, as your SDDC and select the Private Regional subnet and click on the **Create** button.
+Choose the same VCN, as your SDDC and select the **Private Regional** subnet and click on the **Create** button.

     ![](./images/Lab400/400_45.png " ")
     ![](./images/Lab400/400_46.png " ")
     ![](./images/Lab400/400_48.png " ")

-    You should be able to a screen, similar to the one below.
+    You should be able to see a screen, similar to the one below.

     ![](./images/Lab400/400_50.png " ")